zachhannum/the-word-of-iron/manuscript/chapter_3.md

 She guided them through the halls and led them to a part of the Prioriem that contained guest suites.
 She showed Viggo to a room, and he bid them farewell.

 She tried giving Sev a room, but Rykker had to awkwardly explain that they would be sharing.
 He was sure she had noticed the glow of Sev's eyes, but she said nothing.
-It was good when people didn't mind---or at least were indifferent---about Sev.
+It was good when people didn't mind—or at least were indifferent—about Sev.

 Eventually they entered a room that looked to be half-bedroom, half-workshop.

 "We used to have a councilwoman who was an alchemist," Len explained.
 "Ryveria.
 Brilliant woman.
 She insisted on having her equipment moved to the Prioriem when she was elected.
 Lord Gareth decided to keep it here, even after she was gone.
 It's come in handy a few times.
 For now, you may use it as you see fit."

 Rykker thanked her, and she left.
-After the door closed, he went over to the bed---dropping the vial on a pillow---and tossed himself onto it, groaning.
+After the door closed, he went over to the bed—dropping the vial on a pillow—and tossed himself onto it, groaning.
 "Oh, *burned sands*, my feet.
 What I wouldn't give to be you right now."

 "But you cannot *be me*, Rykker.
 That is impossible."